SenseNet/sncom-resources/_docs/built-in-groups-and-users.md

 Everybody is a visitor until logging in.
 Therefore you cannot log in as a Visitor user because it represents users who are not logged in.
 It has a couple of permission settings in the default structure for content that should be accessible for everybody (e.g. js or css files for the public website).

 ### Special groups
-There are a couple of 'special groups' in Sense/Net ECMS that we handle differently than regular groups.
+There are a couple of 'special groups' in sensenet that we handle differently than regular groups.
 It is not possible to edit the list of members of a special group: it is managed by the system.
 You can define permissions for them the same way as for regular groups, and during permission evaluation these groups are treated the same way also.
 The following list contains a list of special groups.

 #### Everyone
 This is the largest group in the system: every single user is considered as a member of the *Everyone* group, **except the Visitor user**.
 This behavior cannot be changed.
 Please set permissions for this group carefully, as every logged in user will have access to those content.
 Note that you *cannot set deny permissions* for the Everyone group, because it would make that content inaccessible for - well, for everyone, including you.